tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

 often, i.e. the distinction between a breaking change and a bugfix can be redefined if you (1) *identify **all** downstream projects/users* and (2) *obtain explicit agreement from **all** users*.
-This exemption allows larger SoC packages like subsystem and chip-level projects to make arbitrary changes under MINOR increments while reserving MAJOR increments for project-specific milestones.
+This exemption allows larger SoC designs like subsystem and chip-level projects to make arbitrary changes under MINOR increments while reserving MAJOR increments for project-specific milestones.
 Only in-house projects may use this exemption because publicly available